Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 - [ ] Talk to Sicily near the inn to start **(Joke Weapons)[#joke-weapons-sidequest]**.

 #### Keiv Moc
 - [ ] Enter Keiv Moc to get **Letter of Challenge (H. Blades)** and Karol's **Golden Soldier** title.
 With the Letter of Challenge (H. Blades) and if you have cleared (Avenging Soldiers Final Part) previously, you may clear the 100 Man Melee and get the reward.
-Be sure to clear 100 Man Melee with at least three characters since it is one of the conditions to unlock 200 Man Melee (Golden Soldier)
+Be sure to clear 100 Man Melee with at least three characters since it is one of the conditions to unlock 200 Man Melee (Golden Soldier).

 - [ ] Sail to the west of the Manor of the Wicked to find a Harvest Point.
 Check it to get the **Leoluca** for Patty (PS3)